Axia-Tech/AXIA-wiki/docs/maintain/maintain-errors.md

 If you cannot look up the error this way, or there is no message in the `details` field, consult the table below.

-## Polkascan and Subscan
+## Axiascan and Subscan

-Polkascan and Subscan show the `ExtrinsicFailed` event when a transaction does not succeed ([example](https://polkascan.io/axiasolar/event/2836233-3)).
+Axiascan and Subscan show the `ExtrinsicFailed` event when a transaction does not succeed ([example](https://axiascan.io/axiasolar/event/2836233-3)).
 This event gives us the `error` and `index` indices of the error but does not give us a nice message to understand what it means.
 We will look up the error in the codebase ourselves to understand what went wrong.